MyStrangeMind

 Without this merger, human commanders become bottlenecks, legacy components in a system that has evolved past them.
 The officer who refuses augmentation will find herself unable to keep pace with an adversary whose officers accepted it.
 The military that bans neural interfaces will lose to the one that mandates them.
 The logic is coercive and will play out across every branch of every advanced military within a single generation.

-This is the human cost of the Singularity that no timeline can capture: not casualties on a battlefield, but the voluntary erosure of the boundary between human cognition and machine intelligence.
+This is the human cost of the Singularity that no timeline can capture: not casualties on a battlefield, but the voluntary erosion of the boundary between human cognition and machine intelligence.
 The soldiers of 2050 may not be killed by AI.
 They may be absorbed by it.

-2050–2055: The Virtual Command and the Orbital Mind
+2050–2055: The Virtual Command and the Orbital Mind#

-A military operator wearing a neural-interface headset, commanding a distant battlefield with thought aloneView in Gallery By 2050, operators will command entire battlefields through neural links, their hands never touching a control.
+A military operator wearing a neural-interface headset, commanding a distant battlefield with thought aloneView in GalleryA military operator wearing a neural-interface headset, commanding a distant battlefield with thought alone By 2050, operators will command entire battlefields through neural links, their hands never touching a control.

 By 2050, the concept of the "frontline soldier" will be largely anachronistic for advanced militaries.
 The battlefield will be populated by autonomous and remotely-operated systems, with human "operators" stationed hundreds or thousands of miles from the fighting, interfacing through advanced virtual reality or direct neural links.